What are Tracker Tags and Their Role in Equipment Tracking

 Equipment is the foundation of construction profitability.
 It serves as the goldmine for any construction business.

-The quality of equipment directly impacts the efficiency of the construction process.
 With the advancement of technology, tracker tags have become essential tools for construction companies to monitor and manage their equipment more efficiently.

 What are Tracker Tags?